-Last week, Rails added two security patches.
-One of them was meant to guard against CVE-2025-55193.
-This is a vulnerability in Active Record logging that could affect the log output.
+Last week, two security patches were added to Rails.
+One of them was meant to guard against the ANSI escape injection [CVE-2025-55193], a vulnerability affecting Active Record logging.
 I was curious what an attacker could achieve by exploiting this vulnerability.
 Here, I logged my findings and created a simple PoC.

 The sink is here.
 This line prints to the console, and the id is a user-controlled parameter, so it should not be trusted.